tamtakoe/common-validators/README.md

 }
 */

-validators.range(7, {from: 1, to: 5, lessMessage: 'is too less', manyMessage: 'is too many'});
+validators.range(7, {from: 1, to: 5, lessMessage: 'is too less', moreMessage: 'is too many'});
 /* returns (except options which end in `Message`):
 {
     message: 'is too many',
-    error: 'range.many',
+    error: 'range.more',
     from: 1,
     to: 5
 }